 Having productive disagreements, an essential component of effective communication, could be central to your workplace happiness and to overall team productivity.
 A new study commissioned by Slack revealed that 80% of workers want more trust and transparency in the workplace and 91% want to feel closer to their colleagues.

-Beyond building better bonds between coworkers, Andrew de Maar, head of strategy at Deloitte’s Center for the Edge, notes that conflict between team members can even illuminate new business opportunities and solutions.
+Beyond building better bonds between coworkers, Andrew de Maar, head of strategy at Deloitte’s Center for the Edge, notes that conflict in the workplace between team members can even illuminate new business opportunities and solutions.
 “Differences in background experience and opinion can lead to fresh insights and perspectives that can directly affect how a product is made, how it’s brought to market, and how it’s received by customers,” he says.

 For these workplace dreams to become a reality, it means a shift toward more honest, open communication at the office.
 This can be uncomfortable if you consider yourself conflict-averse, but there are ways to disagree with your colleagues and keep the peace on the clock.